magentabusiness/magentabusiness.github.io/docs/paas/subscription.md

 ## White labeling

 IoT Hub web interface allows you to configure your company or product logo and color scheme in 2 minutes with zero coding efforts and no service restart required.
 See feature [documentation](/docs/{{docsPrefix}}user-guide/white-labeling/) for more details.
-IoT Hub Cloud extends white-labeling feature with ability to configure own domain name easily.
+IoT Hub extends white-labeling feature with ability to configure own domain name easily.
 See [managing domain](/products/{{docsPrefix}}domains/) for more details.

 The white-labeling feature is available for **Prototype** and **Startup** subscription plans.

 ## How to cancel my subscription?

-To terminate your IoT Hub Cloud subscription, follow these steps:
+To terminate your IoT Hub subscription, follow these steps:

-- Log in to IoT Hub Cloud as Tenant Administrator;
+- Log in to IoT Hub as Tenant Administrator;
 - Go to account settings by clicking the **three-dot icon** in the upper-right corner of the screen and selecting "**Account**" from the dropdown menu;
 - Under the "**Profile**" tab, click the orange "**Delete account**" button;
 - Follow the instructions to cancel your subscription;